Tobenna-Etiaba/osTicket-Configuration/README.md

 <h2>CAPTCHA</h2>

-- Within the admin panel you can add a captcha setting to the front-end so that whenever a user creates a ticket you can be sure that the person is verified as human.
+- Within the admin panel you can add a captcha setting to the front-end so that whenever a user creates a ticket you can be sure that the person is a verified human.
 <img width="1003" alt="Screenshot 2025-02-03 at 22 58 08" src="https://github.com/user-attachments/assets/de6c4795-2218-42be-b1bf-5cf63e2f8103" />

 <img width="828" alt="Screenshot 2025-02-03 at 23 02 57" src="https://github.com/user-attachments/assets/34ffea4f-d1a4-4534-b051-ade657d93f76" />